emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

    - If a JavaScript library depends on a compiled C library (like most of *libc*), you must edit `src/deps_info.json`_.
 Search for "deps_info" in `tools/system_libs.py`_.
+   - Emscripten's own core JavaScript libraries are used to implement *libc* and are included by the linker automatically.
+To contribute new functions to Emscripten's *libc*, add them to `library.js`_.

 .. _interacting-with-code-call-function-pointers-from-c: